ringloom-io/ringloom-queue/docs/03-zig-task-core-types.md

 }

 /// Comptime version: returns a struct with the two format strings as comptime slices.
-/// Use this when the Java format is a comptime-known constant. pub fn comptimeJavaToStrftime(comptime java_fmt: []const u8) struct {
+/// Use this when the Java format is a comptime-known constant (i.e. from the roll table). pub fn comptimeJavaToStrftime(comptime java_fmt: []const u8) struct {
     strftime_fmt: []const u8,
     clean_fmt: []const u8,